Authored by the expert who managed and guided the team behind the South Korea Property Pack

 Are properties selling above or below asking in Busan in 2026?

-As of early 2026, the estimated average sale-to-asking price ratio for residential properties in Busan is approximately 97%, meaning most homes sell about 3% below the seller's initial asking price.
+As of 2026, the estimated sale-to-asking price ratio for residential properties in Busan is about 93% to 97%, which means most homes close below the first asking price.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Busan.